 Benefits of Making Pancakes in the Air Fryer

 It is important to note that you must let the batter rest for 30 minutes.
-This gives the flour a chance to absorb all the liquid in the batter and will allow your Dutch Baby Pancake to cook properly.
+This gives the flour a chance to absorb all the liquid in the batter and will allow your German Apple Pancake to cook properly.

 STEP 1: In a medium bowl, combine the eggs, flour, baking powder, sugar, and salt.
 Whisk lightly.

 STEP 2: Gradually add milk, whisking constantly.
 Then, add vanilla, butter, and nutmeg.
 Make sure there are no lumps.
 Let the batter stand for 30 minutes.

 STEP 3: For the apples: In a small bowl, combine 2 tablespoons of sugar, cinnamon, and nutmeg.
 Stir until well combined; set aside.
 Peel and chop apples.

 STEP 4: Place the butter in a 6-inch round baking pan.
 Place the plan in the air fryer basket.
 Set the air fryer to 400°F for 2 minutes.When butter is melted and the pan is hot, brush some of the butter up the sides of the pan.

 STEP 5: Sprinkle the spiced sugar mixture over the butter.
 Arrange apple slices in the pan in a single layer.
 Sprinkle the remaining 2 tablespoons sugar over the apples.
 Set the air fryer to 2 minutes or until the mixture bubbles.

 STEP 6: Gently pour the batter mixture over the apples.
 Set the air fryer to 350°F and bake for 12 minutes or until batter is golden brown around the edges and center is cooked through.

 STEP 7: Serve immediately.
 Like, right now.
 Go make these!
 Take me on IG when you do! #TrustUrvashi.